Ranuja01/cycompile/README.md

 ```

 ### Using Classes and Objects ###
-While full class and method decoration is not yet supported by the cycompile decorator, creating objects and passing them into compiled functions works seamlessly, as shown below:
+While full class and method decoration is not yet supported by the `CyCompile's` cycompile decorator, creating objects and passing them into compiled functions works seamlessly, as shown below:
 ```python
 from cycompile import cycompile